shan18/Topic-Based-Image-Captioning/README.md

 1. To process the dataset for training the caption model `$ python dataset/create_caption_dataset.py --image_weights <path to the weights of the topic model>`
 2. Train the caption model
-   `$ python caption_model_train.py`
+   `$ python caption_model_train.py --image_weights <path to the weights of the topic model>`

+## Generate Predictions

+Generate model predictions
+`$ python evaluation/caption_model_predictions.py --image_weights <path to the weights of the topic model> --model_weights <path to the weights of the caption model>`
+The file generated after executing the above script is used for generation of evaluation scores below.

 ## Evaluation

-1. Generate model predictions
-   `$ python evaluation/caption_model_predictions.py --image_weights <path to the weights of the topic model> --model_weights <path to the weights of the caption model>`
-2. Generate the evaluation scores using the code provided by MSCOCO [here](https://github.com/tylin/coco-caption).
+Evaluation scores are generated using the code provided [here](https://github.com/tylin/coco-caption).

+1. Clone the above mentioned [repo](https://github.com/tylin/coco-caption).
+2. Copy the directories _pycocotools/_ and _pycocoevalcap/_, and the file _get_stanford_models.sh_ from the above repo into the _evaluation/_ directory.
+3. Copy the annotations file _captions_train2017.json_ from the MSCOCO 2017 dataset into the _evaluation/annotations/_ directory.
+4. Create a **new virtual environment in python 2.7** and activate it.
+5. Install requirements
+   `$ pip install -r evaluation/requirements.txt`
+6. Run the code in the notebook _generate_evaluation_scores.ipynb_ to obtain the evaluation scores.